elvis-epx/LoRaMaDoR/README.md

 Stations shall have 4 to 7 octets, shall not start with "Q", and may be suffixed by an SSID.
-Special or pseudo-callsigns are: QB (beacon) for automatic broadcast sent every 10 minutes, QC (think "CQ") for human broadcasting, and QL ("loopback") for debugging/testing.
+Special or pseudo-callsigns are: QB (beacon) for automatic broadcast sent every 10 minutes, QR (beacon of repeater), QC (think "CQ") for human broadcasting, and QL ("loopback") for debugging/testing.

 Parameters are a set of comma-separated list of items, for example: